HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Format

 ```
-   STC operand r
+   STWC operand r
 ```

 ```
     0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
    :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-   : STC     ( 0x33 ): r         : 0         : ofs                                     : b         :
+   : STC     ( 0x33 ): r         : 0   : seg : 0   : ofs                               : b         :
    :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

 The STWC conditional instruction will store a value in "r" to the memory location specified by the operand address.
+The first part of the instruction behaves exactly like the STW instruction where a virtual address is computed.
 The store is however only performed when the data location has not been written to since the last load reference instruction execution for that address.
 If the operation is successful a value of zero is returned otherwise a value of one.
 See the section on operand encoding for the defined operand mode encoding.
 Only OpMode 3 with word data length is allowed.

 #### Operation

 ```
    if (( lrValid ) && ( lrVal == GR[r])) {

-      seg = segSelect( GR[b] );
       ofs = GR[b] + lowSignExtend( ofs, 14 );

+      if ( instr.[12..13] == 0 ) seg = segSelect( offset );
+      else                       seg = instr.[12..13];

       memStore( seg, ofs, GR[r], 32 );
       GR[r] <- 0;